hermangroup/docs/masternodes/setup.rst

 selecting **File > Backup Wallet**.
 Save the file to a secure location physically separate to your computer, since this will be the only way you can access our funds if anything happens to your computer.
-For more details on these steps, see :ref:`here <dashcore-backup>`.
+For more details on these steps, see :ref:`here <historiacore-backup>`.

-Now send exactly 1000 DASH in a single transaction to the new address you generated in the previous step.
+Now send exactly 1000 HISTORIA in a single transaction to the new address you generated in the previous step.
 This may be sent from another wallet, or from funds already held in your current wallet.
 Once the transaction is complete, view the transaction in a `blockchain explorer
-<http://insight.dash.org/insight/>`_ by searching for the address.
+<http://insight.historia.network/insight/>`_ by searching for the address.
 You
-will need 15 confirmations before you can start the masternode, but you can continue with the next step at this point already: installing Dash Core on your VPS.
+will need 15 confirmations before you can start the masternode, but you can continue with the next step at this point already: installing Historia Core on your VPS.

 .. figure:: img/setup-collateral-blocks.png